 The topics covered are organized as follows:

-Rotation Prep was developed by a collaborative team of experts, educators, fellows, and residents including James Yeh, MD (NEJM Fellow); Alex Djuricich, MD (NEJM Education Editor); Michelle Jose-Kampfner, MD; Mousumi Sircar, MD; and Bruce Bonnell, MD.
+Rotation Prep was developed by a collaborative team of experts, educators, fellows, and residents including Ramya Ramaswami MBBS MRCP(UK) MPH; Michael Mi, MD; James Yeh, MD (NEJM Fellows); Alex Djuricich, MD (NEJM Education Editor); Michelle Jose-Kampfner, MD; Mousumi Sircar, MD; and Bruce Bonnell, MD.
 The content was reviewed by Sarah Berry, MD.